If a complaint meets the following criteria, it must be accepted by Caribbean Speaks and treated as a complaint for reporting purposes.

 e.
 Computer trespass – allegations that someone knowingly uses, causes to be used or accesses a computer, computer service, or computer network without authorization.
 Computer trespass can occur by clicking on links in emails from unknown sources, clicking on links in pop-up windows, etc.

-14. Complaints raising issues concerning the competency of doctors, dentists, licensed therapists, veterinarians, Certified Public Accountants or Chartered Accountants, and lawyers.
+Note: A complaint that alleges criminal misconduct while performing services should be addressed with the business. - Complaints raising issues concerning the competency of doctors, dentists, licensed therapists, veterinarians, Certified Public Accountants or Chartered Accountants, and lawyers.
 Competency issues relate to the professional’s specialized knowledge, skill, thoroughness or preparation necessary for the professional service.
 However, Caribbean Speaks does accept complaints such as billing disputes or customer service issues.
 NOTE: Competency issues that outline a pattern or serious concern should be noted and be included in the Caribbean Speaks Business Profile.
 For example, a company that offered hormone replacement services received a volume and pattern of serious complaints alleging patients were overdosed with hormones causing many health issues and serious side effects.
 Caribbean Speaks found a deficiency in the company’s marketplace performance based on their business model of pushing contracts for repeat services that did not live up to the advertised claims.

-15. Complaints that challenge the validity of local, state, provincial, or federal law.
+- Complaints that challenge the validity of local, state, provincial, or federal law.
 For example, Caribbean Speaks’ would not accept a complaint against a cable business seeking a change in rates set by law.
 Caribbean Speaks would accept a complaint against a cable business alleging its charges were inaccurately computed in accordance with applicable rates.

-16. Complaints seeking compensation for personal injury – Caribbean Speaks do not handle complaints seeking compensation for bodily injury or emotional distress (this includes, but is not limited to: slip and fall accidents, ingesting food or other substances that cause illness, rashes, burns, or allergic reactions caused by use of a product, product defect accidents, mental distress or anxiety suffered as a result of a marketplace transaction, etc.).
+- Complaints seeking compensation for personal injury – Caribbean Speaks do not handle complaints seeking compensation for bodily injury or emotional distress (this includes, but is not limited to: slip and fall accidents, ingesting food or other substances that cause illness, rashes, burns, or allergic reactions caused by use of a product, product defect accidents, mental distress or anxiety suffered as a result of a marketplace transaction, etc.).
 These types of complaints are more appropriately handled in the judicial system.
 While we would not address damages for personal injury, we would handle the customer service aspect of these complaints and allow the complainant to seek a refund.